proycon/folia/docs/index.rst

 * ``endtime`` -- A timestamp in ``HH:MM:SS.MMM`` format, indicating the end time of the speech.
 If a sound clip is specified (``src``); the timestamp refers to a location in the soundclip.
 * ``speaker`` -- A string identifying the speaker.
 This attribute is inheritable.
 Multiple speakers are not allowed, simply do not specify a speaker on a certain level if you are unable to link the speech to a specific (single) speaker.

 **XLink attributes**, the following applies only on text and text markup elements and allows creating hyperlinks.
-See the section `Hyperlinks` for details.
+See the section :ref:`hyperlinks` for details.

 * ``xlink:href`` -- Creates a hyperlink on a text to the specified URL